filamentphp/filament/packages/infolists/docs/05-adding-an-infolist-to-a-livewire-component.md

 use Filament\Infolists\Contracts\HasInfolists;
 use Livewire\Component;

-class ViewProduct extends Component implements HasInfolists, HasForms {
+class ViewProduct extends Component implements HasForms, HasInfolists {
     use InteractsWithInfolists;
     use InteractsWithForms;